 When you consider the low price of the Epiphone LP Special II, it’s just a damn good value for a beginner on a budget.

-If you want a quality Strat but also enjoy paying your rent, the Squier Affinity Stratocaster is a great place to jump in.
+If you want a quality Stratocaster but also enjoy paying your rent, the Squier Affinity Stratocaster is a great place to jump in.

 These Squier Strats are pretty good guitars for the price.

 There are several options to consider, the cheapest one being the Squier Bullet Stratocaster.
 If your budget is extremely limited, this basswood guitar is a decent starter guitar.
 But the Affinity is a better choice if you can afford it.
-It’s a better guitar, and not that much more.
+It’s a better guitar, and doesn’t cost that much more.

 The Affinity has a contoured body, and feels a lot like a Fender.
 Upgrades on the Bullet include the use of alder wood and die-cast tuners, and a thinner neck.
 Both have 3 single-coil pickups with bite, a 5-way switch and a tremolo.

-One reason the price is so low is that they’re factory-made overseas, and some budget guitars have a minor defect of some kind.
-Most are fine but if you buy one, give it the once-over to make sure everything checks out.
+One reason the price is so low is that they’re factory-made overseas, and some budget guitars can have minor defects.
+Most are fine but if you buy one, give it the once-over when you get it, to make sure everything checks out.